Child development: Measuring tools

-Intervention programs for addressing
+Intervention programs

-Early intervention programs and treatments in developed countries include individual counselling, family, group counselling and social support services, behavioural skills training programs to eliminate problematic behaviour and teach parents "appropriate" parenting behaviour.
+Early intervention programs and treatments include individual counselling, family and group counselling, social support services, behavioural skills training programs to eliminate problematic behaviour and teach parents appropriate parenting behaviour.

-Parenting programs

 Video interaction guidance is a video feedback intervention through which a "guider" helps a client to enhance communication within relationships.
 The client is guided to analyse and reflect on video clips of their own interactions.
 Video Interaction Guidance has been used where concerns have been expressed over possible parental neglect in cases where the focus child is aged 2–12, and where the child is not the subject of a child protection plan.

-The SafeCare programme is a preventive programme working with parents of children under 6 years old who are at risk of experiencing significant harm through neglect.
-The programme is delivered in the home by trained practitioners, over 18 to 20 sessions and focuses on 3 key areas: parent-infant/child interaction; home safety and child health.
+The SafeCare programme is a preventive programme working with parents of children under 6 years old who are at risk of significant harm through neglect.
+The programme is delivered in the home by trained practitioners, and is 18 to 20 sessions focused on 3 key areas: parent-infant/child interaction, home safety and child health.

 Triple P (Parenting Program) is a positive parenting program.
-It is a multilevel, parenting and family support strategy.
-The idea behind it is that if parents are educated on "proper" parenting and given the appropriate resources, it could help decrease the number of child neglect cases.
-When deciding whether to leave a child home alone, caregivers need to consider the child's physical, mental, and emotional well-being, as well as state laws and policies regarding this issue.
+It is a multilevel parenting and family support strategy.
+The idea behind it is that if parents are educated on proper parenting and given the appropriate resources, it could help decrease the number of child neglect cases.